Chapter 1:

 As the noise of numerous boots crashing against the ground echoed, growing louder as they approached, the young man, who possessed the name "Sarai," recovered a very flawed portion of his consciousness and barely managed to let light seep inside his eyelids, which were partially covered by strands of his long black hair.

 In fact, every thread of light had long drowned in the darkness.
-There wasn't a single particle in the cave to embrace his pupils, and he who for some reason was able to clearly see everything in the murky suffocating space he was imprisoned in, found it rather strange.
+There wasn't a single particle in the cave to embrace his pupils.
+Though he, for some reason, was able to clearly see everything in the murky, suffocating space he was imprisoned in.

 What on earth...
 Hayato...
 Renji...
-Mitsu...
+Misaki...
 Akira...
 Weren't we all at the orphanage...?
 What on earth happened...?

 And so he began to search in his detached memory for the answer, so desperately, so pointlessly, so hopelessly.

-The Young man's effort, was futile.
+The young man's effort was futile.

 Thud.
 Thud.